sirredbeard/yumonclearlinux/README.md

 ### The Problem

 But if you want to install third-party apps, Intel recommends [flatpak](https://clearlinux.org/documentation/clear-linux/tutorials/flatpak).
 Flatpak is helpful and a decent comprimise for apps like Spotify and Corebird which have complicated dependency requirements.

-But overall I find the flatpak apps to be slow compared to normal Linux binaries and particularly slow compared to the optimized Intel Clear Linux binaries.
+But overall I find the flatpak apps to be slow compared to normal Linux distro binaries and particularly slow compared to the optimized Intel Clear Linux binaries.
+LibreOffice in flatpak is just not responsive enough.
 Also not all third-party apps are available in flatpak, such as Enpass or Virtual Studio Code.

 ### Solution